JarnoRalli/cmake-examples/libstoryboard/README.md

 of notes posted in the `Storyboard`.
 The library exposes one target, called `LibStoryBoard::LibStoryBoard`, that can be linked against in another project in order to get access to the `Storyboard` functionality.

-# 3rd Party Libraries

-`LibStoryBoard` uses `GTest` for implementing simple unit tests.
-The example uses [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) to download `GTest`'s source code, and to expose the targets `GTest::gtest_main`, `GTest::gmock_main`, `GTest::gtest` and `GTest::gmock` for linking. `GTest` will be built when building rest of the `LibStoryBoard`.

 # Building and Installing

 The library needs to be built and installed before it can be used in another project.
-Following builds- and installs the library, and executes the tests.
+Following commands build- and install the library, and execute the tests.

 ```bash
 cd libstorybuild